bryanhunter/bryanhunter.github.io/_posts/2015-02-14-shadowing-in-elxir-post.md

 {% endhighlight %}

 Yes the intermediate variables `X`,`X1`,`X2`,`X3` are pretty darn ugly.
-It's not just ugly, it's potentially dangerous.
+It's not just ugly; it's potentially dangerous.
 Several times in Erlang, I've accidentally passed the wrong intermediate variable to a `dict` and as a result "lost a step" in the transformation.
-Unless you make an unfortunate combination of multiple goofs, you will get a compiler warning saying you have "usused variables".
+Unless you make an unfortunate combination of multiple goofs, you will get a compiler warning saying you have "unused variables".
 That compiler warning often saves the day.
-At any rate, everyoje agrees this code is ugly.
+At any rate, everyone agrees this code is ugly.

 Shadowing in Elixir allows something more _"normal looking"_ (to a non-FP developer anyway).